velour/MrDO/README.md

 -----------------
 Can be started, stopped by hand

+Users have to be added to the whitelist manually.
+Someone with ops needs to be online to do that.

 Have to manually add users to whitelist turn whitelist off and on by hand.

 Minecraft FTB